DGP-Studio/Snap.Hutao.Docs/docs/en/features/game-launcher.md

 1. Go to the "Launch Game" page.
 2. Click "Detect Account."
 Snap Hutao will save the current game's login status.
 3. Enter a name in the "Name Account" window that appears and click "Confirm."
-4. Log out of the current account and log in to a new account.
+4. Log out of the current account with session kept, and then log in to a new account.
 Repeat the above steps to save multiple accounts.
 5. Use the account switching feature to select a saved account.
 6. **The login statuses of different servers do not affect each other:**
    - For example, if account A is logged in on the CN server and account B is logged in on the global server, A will only be visible on the CN server, and B will only be visible on the global server.